ifvictr/g6-plugin-lazyload-images/README.md

 })
 ```

 It’s paramount that you set the `img` key to an empty string.
-Otherwise, G6 will use the fallback image when the graph is first loaded, before the plugin replaces the node’s image with the placeholder.
+Otherwise, G6 will use their own image when the graph is first loaded, before the placeholder is injected into the node.

 ## License